SumoLogic/sumologic-python-sdk/README.md

 Sumo Logic Python SDK
 =====================

-Python interface to the Sumo Logic REST API.
+Community-supported Python interface to the Sumo Logic REST API.
 The idea is to make it easier to hit the API in Python code.
-Please add your scripts and programs to the `scripts` folder.
+Sample scripts available in the `scripts` folder.
+Please submit issues here via Github.
+Do not submit customer issues to Sumo Logic support.

 License
 =======